SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/clear-creek/clear-creek-qc-checklist.md

 **NA and Unknown Values**

--   0 % of values in the `up` column are NA.
+-   0 % of values in the `down` column are NA.

 ## Explore Categorical variables: